 You can use some very specific search engine optimization techniques to rank your articles in search engines… and over time you can get a ton of free traffic from Google and other search engines!

 I’ve made another guide specifically about optimizing your articles for search engines.

-Now that you know why you should produce content on a regular basis, let’s discover how to actually do this…
+Now that you know why you should produce content regularly, let’s discover how to do that.

 Content is king on the Internet!
 You need to create content consistently.